THE WORLD OF FOLK FIDDLING

 Children (8-10): 30 minutes - $30.

 Tamarack'er Down Ensemble: For Intermediate/Advanced adults.
-We work on a variety of reprtoire arranged in 2 and 3 parts for concert performance.
-Twic a year (Christmas nad Spring) we undertake a number of community concerts in Seniors Homes, shelters etc.
+We work on a variety of repertoire arranged in 2 and 3 parts for concert performance.
+Twice a year (Christmas nad Spring) we undertake a number of community concerts in Seniors Homes, shelters etc.

 Metis/French Canadian Fiddling

-One of the great, but little-known styles of North America, Metis fiddling is a wonderful blend of Scottish, French, Aboriginal and Old-time North American traditions developed in the early fur trade days of the Canadian northwest.
-Acompanied by clogging, Metis tunes are highly irregular in form, but always rhythmic and always beautiful.
-The tradition overlaps greatly with French-Canadian tunes as played in Quebec and Acadia.
+One of the great, but little-known styles of North America, Metis fiddling is a wonderful blend of Scottish, French, Aboriginal and Old-time North American traditions developed in the early fur trade days of the Canadian Northwest.
+Acompanied by sit-down clogging, Metis tunes are highly irregular in form, but always rhythmic and always beautiful.
+The tradition overlaps with French-Canadian and Acadian music.

 Canadian Fiddle Styles